What is Conn’s syndrome?

 Whatever the cause, both medication and surgery are highly effective in reducing the amount of aldosterone you produce.
 This often reduces your blood pressure and your risk of heart disease or stroke, but not always.

-Conn’s syndrome prevention
+Can Conn’s syndrome be prevented?

 If you know that Conn’s syndrome runs in your family, ask your doctor about genetic testing.
 If you do have the faulty gene for familial hyperaldosteronism, your doctor may suggest you restrict your intake of salt since this can delay the start of high blood pressure and other symptoms.